 “That video changed everything,” Crawford said.
 “I definitely started looking at things differently after that.
 I was like, ‘Ok, now there’s an audience, and people want to see this.’
 And then we were filming almost every run after that.”

 It was a long-awaited break for Crawford, who had already been involved with track and cross country journalism for years.
 In high school, dozens of prodigious members of the running community embraced him and his work.
-That said, he had yet to establish a following beyond this rabid minority that consumed his content.
+That said, he had yet to establish a following beyond this rabid niche audience that consumed his content.

 But “Oregon Long Run” made Crawford a household name — not only in the national running community but in the YouTube community at large.

 “I wouldn’t say it was life-changing, because I’m still getting up in the morning and going to school and doing most of the same things,” Crawford remarked.
 “But it changed my perspective so much because I’ve always wanted to try and change the sport, and then it was like, ‘Ok, I finally have something under my belt to show for it.’”